timylinigersluz/RankPointsAPI/README.md

 api.addPoints(UUID uuid, int delta);
 ```
 Adds `delta` points to a player.
 Automatically inserts the user if not present.
+If the player is on the `stafflist`, no points are added.

 ### ➖ Set Points
 ```java
 api.setPoints(UUID uuid, int points);
 ```
 Sets the total points for the user, overwriting any previous value.
+If the player is on the `stafflist`, no change is made.

 ### 📊 Get Points
 ```java